i2group/analyze/documentation/developer_essentials_example_audit_csv.md

     "DataStores: [InfoStore], Expression: brown, Filters: []"
     ```

-    The supplied version of `CSVAudit.properties` specifies the `wlp\usr\servers\opal-services-is\logs\opal-services-is` directory as the target for audit CSV files.
+    The supplied version of `CSVAudit.properties` specifies the `wlp\usr\servers\opal-server\logs\opal-services-is` directory as the target for audit CSV files.
 The files are named `auditn.csv`, where n is an integer that increments with each new file.

 After you develop and test an audit logging solution for i2 Analyze, the next step is to publish it to a live deployment.
 These instructions assume that you have access to two instances of i2 Analyze: